Munawwar/react-pack-mule/README.md

 ##### createStore(initialStoreProps: Object[, initialStateCreator = () => initialStoreProps]): StoreMethods

-Creates a new store and returns an object with functions with same name & interface as the APIs mentioned above (i.e. store.getStates(), store.useGlobalStates() hook etc) to manage the new store.
+Creates a new store and returns an object with functions with same name & interface as the APIs mentioned above (i.e. store.getStates(), store.useStore() hook etc) to manage the new store.

 There are two use-cases for creating a fresh store, instead of using the default store: